On symmetric Willmore surfaces in spheres II: the orientation reversing case: Isotropic Willmore immersions from into

 \section{Isotropic Willmore immersions from ${\R P}^2$ into $S^{4}$}

-Let us now consider the case $ \tilde{M} = \check{M} = S^2$.
-We still assume that the group of deck transformations corresponding to $\pi_1 (M)$ contains an anti-holomorphic transformation which, since it is fixed point free, automatically of order 2.
-By Corollary \ref{RP2} we know that this means that we consider the case $M = \R P ^2$ and that we only need to deal with the anti-holomorphic automorphism
+With the notation of Section 4.1, let us now consider the case $ \tilde{M} = \check{M} = S^2$.
+We still assume that the group of deck transformations corresponding to $\pi_1 (M)$ contains an anti-holomorphic transformation which, since it is fixed point free, is automatically of order 2.
+By Theorem \ref{RP2} we know that this means that we consider the case $ \tilde{M} = \check{M} = S^2$ and $M = \R P ^2$, and that we only need to deal with the anti-holomorphic automorphism